 Management Workshop - Introduction to Business

 This workshop examines the relationships among business functions and how they are integrated by management to create and sustain a business.
-Oral and written communication skills are also developed.
+Oral and written communication skills are also addressed.

 Management Workshop - Career Planning

-This is a continuation of the first workshop that focuses on personal development and career planning, and continues development of oral and written communication skills.
+This workshop is a continuation of the first workshop and focuses on personal development and career planning and continues development of oral and written communication skills.

 The Legal and Ethical Environment of Business

-The factors present in the external environments of business relative to business law and political entities that must be dealt with by business managers are examined.
+The factors present in the external environments of business relative to business law and political entities that must be dealt with by business managers.
 Interrelated ethical considerations will be explored along with such topics as agency, contracts, business organizations, property, the court system, and business interfaces with local, state and federal governments.